 Marie-Pierre Renaud – Founding Editor

-As a graduate student of sociocultural anthropology in Laval University (Quebec city), Marie-Pierre specializes in native studies and has written her master’s memoir on Healing Our Spirit Worldwide, an international indigenous healing movement.
+A sociocultural anthropologist, Marie-Pierre specializes in native studies and has written her master’s memoir on Healing Our Spirit Worldwide, an international indigenous healing movement.
 Her fields of interest include reconciliation processes, contemporary indigenous art, healing and decolonization movements, and popular culture, particularly geek culture.
-She has spent the last two years investigating the fake geek girl debate and the participation of women in geek culture.
-Her current projects include the Geek Girl Survey and closer examinations of science-fiction.
+She founded The Geek Anthropologist in 2012 because she wanted to write about the intersections between anthropology and science-fiction, two of her greatest passions.
 To learn more, see her About.me page or read From Science-Fiction to Anthropology: There and Back Again.
-Contact Marie-Pierre on Twitter @ or by email at firstname.lastname@example.org.
+Contact Marie-Pierre on Twitter @ or by email at email@example.com.
 Find her on Linkedin and Academia.edu.

 Emma Louise Backe – Managing Editor